Carteolol

 Side Effects

-- Dizziness, fatigue, headache.
+- Neurological: Dizziness, headache, fatigue, or depression.

 Drug Interactions